coverity/pie/README.md

              "read": {}
           },
           ...
-If you were to leave "securityManager.isCollapseEnabled = false" in your pieConfig.properties file, this policy would go on for hundreds of lines, and wouldn't even leave you with a correct policy, since it wouldn't allow for arbitrary files in `/home/ihaken/tomcats/pebble/temp` to be read and deleted.
+If you were to leave `securityManager.isCollapseEnabled = false` in your pieConfig.properties file, this policy would go on for hundreds of lines, and wouldn't even leave you with a correct policy, since it wouldn't allow for arbitrary files in `/home/ihaken/tomcats/pebble/temp` to be read and deleted.
 But with collapse enabled, PIE will output

     "file:/home/ihaken/tomcats/pebble/webapps/pebble-2.6.4/WEB-INF/lib/commons-fileupload-1.0.jar": {
        "java.io.FilePermission": {
           "/home/ihaken/tomcats/pebble/temp/*": { "delete,read": {} }
        },
        ...

 PIE's heuristics for collapsing policies are written in a way that allows them to be context dependent.
-This means that PIE knows to collapse the file paths to "/home/ihaken/tomcats/pebble/temp/*" and to collapse the  "delete" and "read" directives into a single comma-separated-value list "delete,read".
+This means that PIE knows to collapse the file paths to `/home/ihaken/tomcats/pebble/temp/*` and to collapse the "delete" and "read" directives into a single comma-separated-value list "delete,read".
 This modularity also allows you to tweak the conditions and threshold for collapsing directives.
 See the [advanced documentation](docs/ADVANCED.md) for more information.

 CSP, Custom Modules, and Advanced Configuration
 -----------------------------------------------